Locust Fork, Alabama: Government

 Locust Fork is an incorporated town and has a mayor and town council elected by the citizens.
 The mayor and council are elected for four-year terms.
 The current mayor is Weslie Powell, and the current council members are Adam Youngblood (Mayor Pro-Tem), Sabrina Peeples, Barbara Richey, Joseph Lay and Joey White.
 The Community Center has been named after Sarah Holt, former Mayor and Council Person, serving the community for over 30 years.

 Schools

 Locust Fork High School and Elementary School are located in the center of the town along the west side of Alabama Highway 79.
 The school nickname is Hornets with school colors of green and white.
 Locust Fork High School is currently classified as a 2A school under the AHSAA 7 tier classification system.
 There is a ratio of one teacher for every 20 students.
 The schools draw their students from a large portion of southern and southwestern Blount County.
-The schools are part of the Blount County School System.
+The schools are part of the Blount County School District.
 The high school football stadium is named Gary Pate Field in honor of a former Locust Fork football coach.
 The Lady Hornets Basketball Team won the 2016-2017 AHSAA 3A State Championship, the first State Championship of any kind for Locust Fork High School.